Why Not Eat Crayons?

 But a curious human trait is that once the struggle is over, we have this desire to relax.
 To kick back, have a beer, turn on the TV, and give our brains a rest.
 It's funny, that in the 20th century, they used to call the TV the “boob tube”.
 Yet today on YouTube is a video promoted by YouTube itself, of a young woman of nineteen or so eating crayons.
 Yes, you heard right.
 It's gotten over a million views.
 The first part of the three-minute video is the young woman applying her lip gloss (so she looks good eating crayons?).
 The second part: she picks up a crayon and purposefully draws something in what looks like a journal.
 Is she an artist?
 A self-portrait, perhaps, like a modern-day Van Gogh?
 The suspense is palpable.
 Finally, she shows it to us, her audience.
-It's her YouTube moniker written in crayon, much as a child of four might do.
+It's her YouTube moniker written in crayon, much like a child of four might do.
 So, no art, but rather, self-promotion.
 Then the third part, the climax!
-To crown her achievement, she proceeds to eat the crayon live on camera, paper wrapper and all!
+To crown her achievement she proceeds to eat the crayon live on camera, paper wrapper and all!
 Questions abound, such as WTF?
 And yes, historically, children of three or four have on occasion eaten a crayon or two.
 It never went well.
 But instead of, well, telling them not to do this, someone decided it was better—for the kids and for society—if there were edible crayons.
 And voilà!
 A funny thing about YouTube.
 Being a private company, they are cognizant of their place in the world and the cultural milieu.
-And they go out of their way not to offend.
+And they go out of their way to not offend.
 So if your video is deemed offensive they will demonetize it.
 After all, one must not profit from being offensive!
 But I submit that an adult human being eating crayons should be offensive to the entire world of adult human beings!
 But nope.
 One million views and counting.
 And this brings me to the initial statement, of the 21st century being a Narcissist's dream.